-This is the context as we enter the 2013-14 business plan year, as we await the highly important OFSTED Thematic Survey report this coming September.
-We are also mindful that May 2015 will see the next General election, and thus Careers England will actively seek further evidence on how the new duty for schools (and for post 16 colleges from September 2013) is being implemented, both to gather evidence of good and outstanding practice, as well as to bring into the public domain where evidence demonstrates that some young people may be receiving a poor deal.
-We are also increasingly mindful of the need not only to seek to preserve the current budgetary provision for the careers service for adults but also to see it grow.
-Hence further evidence will be gathered not only on provision for young people secured by schools, but also about the impact of the National Careers Service for adults and associated national helplines and web services.
+The May 2015 General Election is approaching and preparing for this is part of the major context as we move quickly through the 2014-15 business plan year.
+We have taken action to gather evidence of good and outstanding practice in schools and colleges, and we also intend to bring into the public domain where evidence demonstrates that some young people may be receiving a poor deal.
+Looking ahead we are also increasingly mindful of the need not only to seek to preserve the current budgetary provision for the careers service for adults but also to see it grow.
+Hence further evidence will be gathered not only on provision for young people secured by schools, but also about the impact of best practice in the National Careers Service for adults and associated national helplines and web services.

 Evidence will continue to be presented to DfE & DBIS Ministers and officials, to Parliamentary Select Committees and opposition MPs/Peers as well as to OFSTED and to the National Council for Careers.

-The serious economic climate which the country and the world has faced in the past three years appears, according to some commentators, to be showing signs of small but significant improvements, but national resources to invest in careers services are unlikely (quickly) to grow.
-Hence, further political decisions will be required, which will have major implications for the country - including increasing skills requirements, fluctuating employment levels and containing public expenditure.
+The serious economic climate which the country and the world has faced in the past four years appears, according to a growing number of commentators, to be showing signs of improvements, but national resources to invest in careers services are unlikely (quickly) to grow.
+Hence, further political decisions will be required in 2015 and beyond, which will have major implications for the country - including increasing skills requirements, fluctuating employment levels and containing public expenditure.